Skullians/zeppelindocs/docs/index.md

 features:
-  - title: Fast and Performant
+  - title: Super fast and efficient
     icon: 🛫
-    details: Written in Golang, Zeppelin is highly optimised and offers high performance on any kind of hardware.
-  - title: Highly Customisable
-    icon: 🖋️
-    details: Zeppelin offers control over every aspect of the game with more customisability.
-  - title: Plugin API
-    icon: 🛠️
-    details: Zeppelin has a Plugin API that allows developers to create custom unique plugins for Zeppelin.
+    details: Zeppelin was written mainly with efficency in mind.
+While still using a garbage collected language, Zeppelin has a low memory footprint
 ---